-What Are Soil Based Probiotics?
+What Are Soil Based Organisms?

 Soil-based probiotics are also called soil-based organisms (SBOs).
 They are bacterial organisms naturally found in soils.
 They help support plants by breaking down organic material.
 And they fight pathogens and provide vitamins to help plants and animals thrive.